-As of the 2016 Census, about 40% of Electoral Area C households were couples without children.
-16% were couples with children, 7% were lone parent households, and 35% were either single person or roommate households.
+As of the 2016 Census, about 40% of Electoral Area C households were couples without children, 16% were couples with children, 7% were lone parent households, and 35% were either single person or roommate households.

-Couples with children are most prevalent among households with a primary maintainer between 25 and 54 years old.
-After that, couples without children capture the greatest share as children move out and create their own households.
+Couples with children are the most prevalent household type for households with a primary maintainer between 25 and 54 years old.
+For households with a primary maintainer 55 or older, couples without children capture the greatest share as children move out and create their own households.
 Note that the "other family" category refers to situations where several families may live together or additional persons live in the same dwelling but do not belong to the census family (e.g. a cousin, uncle/aunt, or friend).